Niagara-Wheatfield Central School District: Errick Road Elementary

-Tuscarora Indian School
+Tuscarora Nation School

-Tuscarora Indian School is located at 2015 Mt.
+Tuscarora Nation School is located at 2015 Mt.
 Hope Street in Lewiston and serves grades K through 6.
 The current principal is Elizabeth Corieri.

 West Street Elementary

 West Street Elementary School is located at 5700 West Street in Sanborn and serves grades K through 5.
 The current principal is Theron Mong.

 History

 West Street Elementary School was built and opened on September 9, 1998.

 School colors and mascot

 Niagara-Wheatfield Senior High School's official school colors are black & white and red.
 The school's mascot is the Falcon, and its sports teams and other competitive teams are also referred to as the "Niagara-Wheafield Falcons."

 Academic and behavioral statistics

 Overall, Niagara-Wheatfield Central School District's academic and behavioral statistics are higher than the New York State average.
 In 2006 the average attendance rate for all high school students was 93%.
 Total suspension count for the year was 94 incidents.
 96% of the Class of 2006 earned New York State Regents diplomas, while only 4% earned local diplomas.
 56.8% of total students earned New York State Regents diplomas with advanced designations (honors).
 69.2% of students with disabilities earned New York State Regents diplomas.

+In 2022, the New York Attorney General sued the school district for failing to protect their students from bullying and harassment, and the district won a decision at the trial court level.
+On appeal to the United States Court of Appeals for the Second Circuit, the school district lost in 2024.
+The appellate court held "that the State of New York had met its burden of pleading parens patriae standing at this stage of the litigation."